What Happens If the VA Denies Your Claim?

 🔎 Fix with:

-- Evidence showing impact on work, daily life, sleep, or relationships
+• Evidence documenting functional limitations in work, daily life, sleep, or relationships

 What Are Your Options After a Denial?